-- If permitted in the Product-Specific Operations Manual, re-rate Basic Model or all models within the failed sample's BMG in accordance with Section 9.15.2.4.1.
+- If permitted in the Product-Specific Operations Manual, re-rate tested Basic Model and all models within the failed sample's BMG in accordance with Section 9.15.2.4.1.
 If this option is chosen, AHRI shall select and test additional untested Basic Models or BMGs until the required number of qualification tests pass.
-The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software; or - Re-rate all untested Basic Models or BMGs in accordance with Section 9.15.2.4.1.
+The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software; or - Re-rate the tested Basic Model, all models within the failed sample's BMG, and all untested BMGs proportionate to the failed test's results in accordance with Section 9.15.2.4.1.
 The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software.